confluentinc/cp-docker-images/docs/operations/external-volumes.rst

 Mounting External Volumes
 -------------------------

 When working with Docker, you may sometimes need to persist data in the event of a container going down or share data across containers.
 In order to do so, you can use `Docker Volumes <https://docs.docker.com/engine/tutorials/dockervolumes/>`_.
-In the case of Confluent Platform, we'll need to use external volumes for several main use cases:
+In the case of |cp|, we'll need to use external volumes for several main use cases:

 1. Data Storage: Kafka and |zk| will need externally mounted volumes to persist data in the event that a container stops running or is restarted.